realp05h/gnomon/README.md

 The example image below was taken on a summer’s day in a deeply rural area of the South West of France (where I was at the time of building this app).
 It’s a good example for us to use as there is a clear shadow cast at nearly a right angle from the chair.
 There are also no clearly definable features or landmarks which would  make it easy to identify where this image was taken (we’ll really be putting this app to the test!).

 You’ll also need to enter the date and time that the photo was taken as accurately as possible.
 If you can extract EXIF data from the image, then all good (https://exif.tools/).
 If you can’t get a time and date for the image, the calculations generated from the shadow will not be accurate and the app’s results will essentially be useless.
-Although, if you’re pulling the image from certain socials, then in some cases you can be fairly sure that the uplaod time is close to when the image was taken.
+Although, if you’re pulling the image from certain socials, then in some cases you can be fairly sure that the upload time is close to when the image was taken.

 Once you have the lines drawn and the date / time entered, go ahead and press ‘Submit’.
 It can take up to 20s or so to generate the results.